EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part1.md

 Update rate was 280.255431 MCOPs
 ```

-The result we are interested in this the final avarge verlocity that is reported at iteration 100.
+The result we are interested in this the final average velocity that is reported at iteration 100.

-Run this example with multiple different values of the Target density and see how your results compare to the plot relating traffic density to average verlocity from the section on the traffic model.
+Run this example with multiple different values of the Target density and see how your results compare to the plot relating traffic density to average velocity from the section on the traffic model.